-At the city square Gustav Adolfs Torg, you will be able to enjoy traditional walpurgis songs and watch students put on their graduation hats at 12 pm.
+At the city square Gustav Adolfs Torg, you will be able to enjoy traditional Walpurgis songs by students from the music college Rytmus.

 Walpurgis – the students’ night